regevbr/busywait.js/README.md

 Promise resolved value:
 -  `iterations` - The number of iterations it took to finish
+-  `time` - The number of time it took to finish
 -  `result` - The resolved value of `checkFn`

 ## Contributing